 - Most importantly, exercise!
 Even if it’s just a 30 minute walk.
 Here’s the good news: physically active people have less body fat than sedentary people do.
 Even without weight loss, exercise will help body fat decrease and lean mass increase.
 That means you’ll increase your chance of slimming down and staying that way.

-- See a food coach who can help you on your weight loss journey.
+- See a food wellness consultant who can help you on your weight loss journey.